ankur-gupta/ankur-gupta.github.io/_posts/2016-03-19-sublime-text-style-multiple-cursors-in-jupyter-notebook.md

     alert("hello world from custom.js")
     ```

     Restart Jupyter Notebook server (by pressing `Control+C` in the terminal, if applicable).
-If everything is working correctly, you should be greeted by a dialog window in your browser after you restart Jupyter Notebook.
+If everything is working correctly, you should be greeted by a dialog window in your browser after you restart your Jupyter Notebook.

-3. Comment out the line you added in Step 2.
-Add the following lines to your `custom.js` (preferably at the top):
+3. You can comment out the line you added in Step 2.
+Add the following lines to your `custom.js` (preferably at the top of the file):

     ```js
     require(["codemirror/keymap/sublime", "notebook/js/cell"], function(sublime_keymap, cell) {